kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 testing framework is used to execute the user defined tests so all tests should conform to the ``pytest`` standard.

-In fact, you should see that your ingest package already has a custom test implemented.
+You can see an example of a user defined test in your ingest package.
 This test validates that there are exactly 2 duo type families and 1 trio type family.

 conftest.py
 ^^^^^^^^^^^